 It used to really bug me when I encountered incognito pagans.
 Part of it

-- They feel they get to define sin.
+- They insist they get to define sin.
 Not God.
 So if the scriptures say something’s sin, and they don’t agree… well the scriptures are wrong, or out-of-date.
 Hence their lifestyles are exactly the same as that of any other pagan.

-- They correctly understand
+- Usually they correctly understand

-- They have no trouble with any the paranormal stuff God forbade: Psychics, tarot-readers, astrologers, spiritualists, and even the spirits they themselves conjure up.
+- They have no trouble with any of the paranormal stuff God forbade: Psychics, tarot-readers, astrologers, spiritualists, and even the spirits they themselves conjure up.
 All these frauds are totally valid sources of information.
-God’s just another arrow in their spiritual quiver.
+God’s considered just another arrow in their spiritual quiver.

 They do have this going for them: They’re not often hypocrites.
 They don’t bother to pretend to be like other Christians.
 They are what they are.
 But when people object, they want ’em to shut up